arogozhnikov/arogozhnikov.github.io/_posts/2017-04-20-machine-learning-in-science-and-industry.markdown

 <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/arogozhnikov/machine-learning-in-science-and-industry-day-4" title="Machine learning in science and industry — day 4" target="_blank">Machine learning in science and industry — day 4</a> </strong> from <strong><a target="_blank" href="https://www.slideshare.net/arogozhnikov">arogozhnikov</a></strong> </div>

-Finally, the last day was devoted mostly to deep learning: convolutional and recurrent neural networks, autoencoders, embeddings, GANs and other.
+Finally, the last day was devoted mostly to deep learning: convolutional and recurrent neural networks, autoencoders, embeddings, GANs and others.

 Also, an active learning was demonstrated in couple with gaussian processes.